 “…Also, when you care more about academics and you’re not saying winning a football game [is more important].
 You feel that everyone should have an education, that really sells me too because there is life after football,” Wiltz said.

 “I’m really appreciative for everything that I have but right now I [haven’t] really sat down and talked with my parents to see what would be the best options for me.
 Right now, I’m thinking about what else can I pick up, the schools that I have, the ones that are to come and if I can go [to a school] and [make an] impact as fast as I can.
-Anything I can do to make the program better and make the program better also.”
+Anything I can do to make the program better.”

 Right now, Texas Christian University is his dream school because of the atmosphere in the Fort Worth, Texas area and the aggression and fast football he sees from the TCU Horned Frogs.